Midnight in Paris: Locations

+Soundtracks

 Marketing

 The film is co-produced by Allen's Gravier Productions and the Catalan company Mediapro and was picked up by Sony Pictures Classics for distribution.
-It is the fourth film the two companies have co-produced, the others being Sweet and Lowdown, Whatever Works and You Will Meet a Tall Dark Stranger.
+It is the fourth film the two companies have co-produced, the others being Sweet and Lowdown, Whatever Works, and You Will Meet a Tall Dark Stranger.
+The film's poster is a reference to Vincent van Gogh's 1889 painting The Starry Night.

 In promoting the film, Allen was willing to do only a limited amount of publicity at its Cannes Film Festival debut in May.
 Wilson was already committed to promoting Pixar's Cars 2, which opened in late June, several weeks after Allen's film arrived in cinemas.
 Due to these challenges and the relatively small ($10 million) budget for promotion, Sony Classics had to perform careful media buying and press relations to promote the film.

-The film's poster is a reference to Vincent van Gogh's 1889 painting The Starry Night.

 Release

 Box office

-The film made its debut at the 2011 Cannes Film Festival on Wednesday May 11, when it opened the festival as a first screening for both professionals and the public; it was released nationwide in France that same day, Wednesday being the traditional day of change in French cinemas.
+The film premiered at the Cannes Film Festival on May 11, 2011, when it opened the festival as first screening for both professionals and the public; it was released nationwide in France that same day, Wednesday being the traditional day of change in French cinemas.
 It went on limited release in six theaters in the United States on May 20 and took $599,003 in the first weekend, spreading to 944 cinemas three weeks later, when it went on wide release.

 Midnight in Paris achieved the highest gross of any of Allen's films in North America, before adjusting for inflation.
 The film earned $56.3 million in North America, overtaking his previous best, Hannah and Her Sisters, at $40 million.
-Documents from the Sony Pictures hack revealed the film turned a profit of $24 million.

-As of 2016, Midnight in Paris is the highest-grossing film directed by Woody Allen, with $151 million worldwide on a $17 million budget.
+As of 2016, Midnight in Paris was the highest-grossing film directed by Allen, with $151 million worldwide on a $17 million budget.